 Each year, bright young Kiwis have the opportunity to apply for their share of more than $300,000 worth of scholarships on offer from the dairy industry.
-Annual Tuition fees to the value of $5750 are funded for up to 4 years.
-Recipients are also supported and mentored throughout their time at either Lincoln or Massey Universities as well as being given opportunities to network with industry leaders.
+Annual Tuition fees to the value of $6325 are funded for up to 4 years.
+Recipients are also supported and mentored throughout their time at either Lincoln, Massey or Waikato Universities as well as being given opportunities to network with industry leaders.

-The scholarships assist students meeting the costs of university study at Massey University, Lincoln University and overseas.
+The scholarships assist students meeting the costs of university study at Massey University, Lincoln University and The University of Waikato.

 Scholarship winners are mentored and supported through university and can expect to gain employment in a variety of positions, either on-farm or in the support areas in dairying.